matjam/smoothpaper/README.md

 If you would like to contribute to smoothpaper, please open a pull request.
 I'm happy to accept any contributions, and will work with you to get your changes merged.
 I'm not a C++ programmer by trade, so I'm sure there are many things that could be improved.
 I'm especially interested in any contributions that implement items in the TODO list above.

+## Thanks

+ - vee on libera.chat for beta testing and feature requests

 ## License

 This program is licensed under the Apache 2.0 license.
 See the LICENSE file for more information.